symfony-cmf/symfony-cmf-docs/bundles/block/cache.rst

   * the cache adapter is asked for a cache element

-    * the Esi and Ssi adapter add a specific tag and a url to retrieve the block content
+    * the ESI and SSI adapter add a specific tag and a url to retrieve the block content
     * the Javascript adapter adds javascript and a url to retrieve the block content

   * if the cache element is not expired and has data it is returned
 * the template is rendered:

-  * for Esi and Ssi the url is called to retrieve the block content
+  * for ESI and SSI the url is called to retrieve the block content
   * for Javascript the browser calls a url and replaces a placeholder with the returned block content

 .. note::